Battlefield of the Mind

 When you were in the War, you couldn’t trust anybody or anything – sometimes, not even yourself!
 Perhaps you relaxed your guard during the War and ended up in a minefield – now you feel there are always secret bombs everywhere!

 Relax your mind, Team!
 Truly winning the Life War includes winning your freedom from paranoia!
-Not everyone’s out to get you; everything doesn’t have to be a trick.
-Don’t miss out on a good thing by always expecting the worse.
+Not everyone’s out to get you; everything doesn’t have to be a trick or conspiracy.
+Don’t miss out on God’s new good thing by always expecting the worse.
 Seek God’s clarity and His plans, which are never crafted to harm you, but to give you a hopeful future (Jeremiah 29:11).

 Winning a Life War often depends on the outcome of the Battle of Forgiveness.
 This holds true whether the struggle is to forgive yourself or someone else.